deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Besides, we get to be fuckin' astronauts." he added.
 "You KNOW that's a ticket to pussy."

 Adam laughed again "Alright, you sentimental fuck.
-You're with me…I appreciate it."
+You're with me...I appreciate it."

 "You better."